madrury/madrury.github.io/_posts/2017-08-04-basis-expansions.markdown

 Above we have a fixed data set, and we have fit and plotted polynomial regressions of various degrees.
 The most striking feature is how badly the higher degree polynomials fit the data near the edges.
 The variance explodes!
 This is especially problematic in high dimensional situations where, due to the curse of dimensionality, almost *all* of the data is near the boundaries.

-Another way to look at this is to plot residuals for each data point \(x\) over many samples from the same population, as we fit polynomials of various degrees to the sampled data:
+Another way to look at this is to plot residuals for each data point $$x$$ over many samples from the same population, as we fit polynomials of various degrees to the sampled data:

 ![Residuals from Polynomial Regression]({{ site.url }}/img/polynomial-residuals-various-degrees.png){: .center-{{ site.url }}/img }